thakur0658/python/README.md

 ��# python                                  <br>
 From the very basic syntax...<br>
-it has lab files also...
+it has lab files also...<br>
+Sources: W3schools , Udemy and  python tutorial point